MicrosoftDocs/CommunityToolkit/docs/maui/views/popup-service.md

 ## Closing a Popup

-The `PopupService` provides the `ClosePopup` and `ClosePopupAsync` methods that make it possible to close a `Popup` from a view model.
+The `PopupService` provides the `ClosePopupAsync` method that makes it possible to close a `Popup` from a view model.

 ### Programmatically closing a Popup